macrosynergy/macrosynergy/README.md

 2. [panel](./macrosynergy/panel): analyses and visualizes panels of quantamental data.
 3. [signal](./macrosynergy/signal): transforms quantamental indicators into trading signals and does naive analysis.
 4. [pnl](./macrosynergy/pnl): constructs portfolios based on signals, applies risk management and analyses realistic PnLs.
+5. [download](./macrosynergy/download): interface for downloading data from JP Morgan DataQuery, with main module [jpmaqs.py](./macrosynergy/download/jpmaqs.py).
-5. [dataquery](./macrosynergy/dataquery): interface for downloading data from JP Morgan DataQuery, with main module [api.py](./macrosynergy/dataquery/api.py).
+6. [dataquery](./macrosynergy/dataquery): [DEPRECATED] interface for downloading data from JP Morgan DataQuery, with main module [api.py](./macrosynergy/dataquery/api.py).

 ## Installation
 The easiest method for installing the package is to use the [PyPI](https://pypi.org/project/macrosynergy/) installation method: